 Between the epidemics of measles and mumps in the spring of 1962 and the end of the year, several cases of tuberculosis appeared, referred by the local nurses on the basis of symptoms.
 An x-ray party visited the settlement in January.
-At that time abouthalf the population was sick with what was later labelled German measles.
+At that time about half the population was sick with what was later labelled German measles.

-During the survey 84% of the population were tuberculin tested and of these 80% showknew there were likely to be more new cases by then.
+During the survey 84% of the population were tuberculin tested and of these 80% showed a positive result.
+There were much higher percentages of positives in the younger age groups than one would find in Southern Canada.